gracelang/language/spec.md

 The number of underscores between each pair of parentheses the same as the number of parameters in the parameter list of the corresponding part.

-5. A method can also be named by a sequence of operators symbols.
+5. A method can also be named by a sequence of operator symbols.
 Such an "operator method" can have no parameters, in which case the method is requested by a prefix operator expression.
 It can also have one parameter, in which